dart-lang/pub-dev/doc/development.md

 1. Create `mono_pkg.yaml` for the package.
 (Use the existing ones as template.)

-2. Run `pub global run mono_repo travis` from the root.
+2. Run `pub global run mono_repo generate` from the root.

 ## Local Development with Google AppEngine